Type your search below

 The collection is divided into the following three areas.

 Our object collections may be searched using our objects, archives and manuscripts catalogue.

 The objects in our collection are diverse, from the semaphore saints who sit above the West Doors to Anthony Babington’s rosary on display in the Undercroft.

 Our oldest objects date back to the Roman Fortress that sat on this site almost 2,000 years ago.

 You can see some of these objects on display in our Undercroft Museum, the only accredited museum in a cathedral in the country.
 Or learn more about our objects and the stories they tell under Stories.

 Our library is the largest cathedral library in the country, with just over 90,000 volumes.

 It holds the historic printed collections of the Chapter of York dating back to the 1470s, as well as being a modern reference and lending library.

 We also hold prints, plans and drawings of the building and surrounding land.
 Our manuscript collection spans 1,000 years, with examples on display in the Undercroft including the York Gospels.
-Not all of our collections are online yet but you can see a list of our holdings and finding aids by downloading the Accessing the Collections document below.

 The Old Palace